 A combination of carers and nurses look after the care needs of the residents of a nursing home 24 hours a day.

 Typically retirement villages are groups of houses or apartments that are specifically for the older person to live in.
 These properties, which in general are purchased, are situated with access to a host of communal features such as cafes and shops.

 Care can be offered with the property, but this care varies from site to site and requires careful consideration to check that the care offered will be sufficient for the residents’ care needs.

 Adult Day Care Centres

-Some residential care homes offer daycare as one of their care options.
+Some residential care homes offer daycare as one of their care facilities and care options.
 This can be a useful stepping stone for those people considering moving into a care home.
 Specific adult daycare centres are a good place for older people to go during the daytime for company and activities.

 It can be lonely living by oneself and being able to access daycare centres can make all the difference.

 Home care is when carers come into your house and provide you with additional care, support, and companionship.
 This can be a good solution where an older person does not want to leave their house but is starting to struggle with some of the challenges of independent living.

 Sometimes simple assistance with shopping and cooking can make all the difference to a person’s ability to stay in their own house.
 Help with personal care such as bathing can be enough to enable an older person to stay in their own house till they are ready to make the move into a care home.